The HyperTexts

 ―Leonard Nimoy

 The links below are to associated pages.
 We encourage our readers to familiarize themselves with similar atrocities, which continue to this day.
 In this case, familiarity should breed contempt.
-For instance, the Nakba of the Palestinians is very similar in many respects to what happened to Native Americans, and has been ongoing and steadily worsening since 1948.
-The root problems seem to be very much the same: racism, religious intolerance, wild hypocrisy on the part of the "more civilized" people, and blatant land-grabbing with the more powerful people claiming their "Manifest Destiny" or "divine fiat" to trample on the rights of a weaker people.
+For instance, the Nakba ("Catastrophe") of the Palestinians is very similar in many respects to what happened to Native Americans, and has been ongoing and steadily worsening for more than 60 years, since 1948.
+The root problems seem to be very much the same: racism, religious intolerance, wild hypocrisy on the part of the "more civilized" people, and blatant land-grabbing as rich, powerful robber barons proclaim their "Manifest Destiny" to trample innocents underfoot.
 We just read the words of presidents and governors above, which made it sound as if what was done to Native Americans was "necessary" and "for their own good."
-Obviously, this was not the case, but a pack of lies.
+Obviously, this was just a pack of lies.
 So today we must be very careful not to buy into the convenient, prevailing fictions.
 Whenever we see completely innocent women and children suffering and dying en masse, we know something is terribly wrong.
 So something is obviously terribly wrong today, in Gaza and Occupied Palestine.
-What makes a horrific problem even worse for citizens of the United States and United Kingdom is that our governments have aided and abetted the Holocaust of the Palestinians.
+What makes a horrific problem even worse for citizens of the United States and United Kingdom is that our governments have aided and abetted this new Holocaust of the Palestinians.
 The 9-11 attacks and subsequent wars in Afghanistan and Iraq were direct consequences of our governments' denial of equal rights, human dignity and self-determination to Palestinians.
 When our governments decided to become global bullies and pay lip service to "equal rights" and "democracy" in the Middle East, while playing favorites to such an extent that millions of Palestinians became destitute, all hell broke loose.
 Being honest about what what went wrong, and amending our mistakes and not repeating them will save multitudes of lives on both sides.
-Killing even more women and children because we refuse to admit our past mistakes is to continue down the path that led from the Trail of Tears to the massacre at Wounded Knee.
-Surely it is past time for Americans and Englishmen to learn from the past, rather than to repeat the same terrible mistakes over and over again.
+Killing even more women and children because we refuse to admit our past mistakes is to continue down the path that led from the Trail of Tears to the massacres at Little Big Horn and Wounded Knee.
+Surely it is past time for Americans to learn from the past, rather than repeat the same terrible errors over and over again.
 What happened to the Jews during the Holocaust was a horror.
 But one injustice does not excuse another, and it was Nazi Germany that created the Holocaust, not the Palestinians.
 If someone else beats his wife and children, that in no way excuses me beating my wife and children.
-Now is the time to end the abuses being heaped on innocent Palestinian women and children, before they lead to World War III.
+Now is the time to end the abuses being heaped on innocent Palestinian women and children, before such abuses lead to World War III.

 The Nakba ("Catastrophe"): The Holocaust of the Palestinians